 All about Winter Wakeboarding

-Be warned, it can be pretty damn cold, so you do need an element of bravery (or madness) to attempt it – especially when air temps are hovering just above freezing, and the water temps 6 degrees.
+Be warned, it can be pretty damn cold, so you do need an element of bravery (or madness) to attempt it – especially when air temps are hovering just above freezing, and the water temps 6 degrees or lower.
 Falling into the water without gloves or boots is ill-advised.
 A swim back to the lakeside of more than a few metres will feel like your hands and feet are being crushed in a vice.
 It will take your breath away.

 So, purchase some wetsuit boots and gloves before heading down.
 You want to go for 1.5m to 2mm max, to take the bone-aching chill away.
 Go any thicker and you’ll be warmer of course, but you’ll struggle to fit your bindings on, and holding the handle for any length of time will result in painful tendons from your wrist to elbow, which will limit the number of laps you can do.
 Throw in a winter wetsuit (5/4/3; not any thicker as your movement will be restricted) and you’re good to go for a few hours.

 Practising on a cable has the added advantage that when you hit the sea again in the summer you’ll have improved your balance and landing skills.
-I know I’ll notice a difference when I head back to Adventure St. Tropez this summer!
+I know I’ll notice a difference when I head back to Adventure Sports St. Tropez this summer!

 Bristol South West Adventure Sports organise fortnightly trips to Liquid Leisure throughout the winter.
 If you’re interested in joining them, check out the free-to-join group here: http://www.meetup.com/adventuresports